Im-Rises/travelling_salesman_problem_lp/README.md

 ## Problem modelisation

-Below is the problem modernisation in Linear Programming.
+Below is the problem modelisation in Linear Programming.

 - Parameters:
-    1. i,j: indices on set V of customers
+    1. $i,j$: indices on set V of customers
     2. $d_{i,j}$: distance between customers i and j

 - Variables: for each $i \ne j \in V, x_{i,j} = 1$ if the salesman travels directly from i to j and 0 otherwise.